mntcloud/ctml/README.md

         made by mntcloud
 ```
 > This page contains all the syntax, that is defined in the program.
-  Almost intutive, don't you think?
+  When you know HTML, it looks almost intuitive, don't you think?

 Then the program translates the CTML page above into this HTML:
 ```html